-The Healthcare Chaplain is an integral member of the healthcare team working in conjunction with physicians, nurses, and other caregivers.
-The Chaplaincy Services Department provides emotional and spiritual support to patients, their families, hospital staff, and volunteers.
-The Chaplains work as part of the healing team and may include responding to crises; assisting persons in the resolution of ethical questions regarding patient care; contacting pastors, priests, rabbis, or other religious representatives as requested; and providing ongoing spiritual support,
+The Healthcare Chaplain is an integral member of the care team working in conjunction with physicians, nurses and other caregivers.
+The Chaplaincy Services department provides emotional and spiritual support to patients, their families, hospital staff and volunteers.
+Our Chaplains work as part of the healing team with duties including: responding to crises; assisting persons in the resolution of ethical questions regarding patient care; contacting pastors, priests, rabbis or other religious representatives as requested; and providing ongoing spiritual and emotional support.

 Chaplaincy Services Staff

-Patients and their families, as well as staff, who need spiritual and emotional support, can turn to the Albemarle Hospital Chaplaincy Services staff.
-The men and women of our team are a diverse group of spiritually mature and culturally competent people.
+Patients and their families, as well as staff, who need spiritual and emotional support, can turn to the Sentara Albemarle Medical Center Chaplaincy Services staff.
+The men and women of our team are a diverse group of spiritually mature and culturally competent professionals.

 How to Contact a Chaplain

-Patients: To speak with a chaplain, arrange a visit, or request a spiritual caregiver of a particular faith tradition, please call (252) 384-4125 Monday through Friday from 8:00 a.m. to 4:30 p.m.
-On evenings, holidays, and weekends, ask your nurse to contact a chaplain.
+To speak with a chaplain, arrange a visit or request a spiritual caregiver of a particular faith tradition, please call (252) 384-4125 Monday through Friday from 8:00 a.m. to 4:00 p.m.
+On evenings, holidays or weekends, ask your nurse to contact a chaplain.

 Requests and Consultations

 Patients and families of all faiths can request a visit with a chaplain.
-Any member of the health team can assist making a consultation.
+Any member of the healthcare team can assist in setting up a consultation.
 People call on chaplains for a number of reasons:

 - Apprehension about surgery